mac-egirls/oscs/README.md

 [Download cheat sheets directly here](https://github.com/mac-egirls/oscs/releases/tag/latest)

 ## Become a contributor
 Open a pull request with the changes you want!
+Once you've been approved as a contributor, you'll be able to directly push to the repo during exam cram periods so we can iterate faster.

 ## Github Codespaces Setup (Recommended)
 1. Fork the repository